 We wanted to provide a seamless technical support where a tech agent can remotely access user’s device.
 We were facing issues to finalize a proper channel that will provide a real-time user experience and at the same time should be secured.
-After spending a lot of time, we integrated the PubNub APIs, which is purpose-built to handle all the complexities of data streams.
+After spending a lot of time, we implemented a Remote API channel, which is purpose-built to handle all the complexities of data streams.

 While developing an efficient Telemetry system, it was challenging to determine what kind of reports to generate, how to process them, and deliver it to the user.
 A lot of business hours were spend on scrutinizing and gathering the real time issues that users face such as app crashes, storage and battery level, to name a few.